Talal-ah-cloud/Talal-ah-cloud/README.md

 # 🧠 About Me

-I'm currently pursuing a **Bachelor's degree in Cybersecurity** and building my skills through university coursework, security labs, programming projects, and independent learning.
+I'm currently pursuing a **Bachelor's degree in Cybersecurity** and developing my technical skills through university coursework, cybersecurity labs, programming projects, and independent learning.

 My primary interests are **Cloud Security, Cybersecurity, Network Security, Security Automation, and Secure Infrastructure**.

-I'm particularly interested in understanding how cloud environments can be securely designed, monitored, automated, and protected.
+I'm particularly interested in understanding how cloud environments can be securely **designed, configured, monitored, automated, and protected**.

 I currently work with **Python, C++, Java, Linux, Git, GitHub, networking tools, and cybersecurity technologies** while expanding my knowledge of **Amazon Web Services (AWS)**.

-My long-term goal is to develop the practical knowledge and engineering skills required for a career in **Cloud Security Engineering**.
+My long-term goal is to build the practical engineering knowledge required for a professional career in **Cloud Security Engineering**.

 ---

 # ✨ Currently Learning & Exploring

-💻 Continuously improving my programming skills through **Python, C++, and Java**, with a focus on clean code and security automation.
+💻 Continuously improving my programming skills through **Python, C++, and Java**, with a focus on clean code, problem solving, and security automation.

 ☁️ Exploring **AWS Cloud Security** and learning how cloud infrastructure can be securely designed, configured, monitored, and protected.